Docurated/clustermc/README.md

 Workflow Worker
 -----------
 The workflow workers receive a workflow and executes its steps in order.
 It launches an actor for each step Props specification, sends it the polled message and supervises the execution.
 If the worker is terminated or returns Failure, it marks that step as a failure.
 If there is available work, but no "next steps" it sends that workflow back to the worker master as failed work.
 Otherwise it sends the workflow as successful.
+Workflow workers send a polled message back in the success message, which could be an altered copy of the original polled message.
+It should be noted that, given the potential for parallel execution of sibling steps, ordering is not guaranteed and altering the polled message is only safe when there is a single step in the graph.

 Workflow workers extent the Worker trait that is general to the work-pulling pattern.
 Each worker self-registers with the Worker Master on creation by utilizing the ClusterSyngletonProxy for the master.